-LinkedIn is expanding their relevance to new demographics day by day.
+LinkedIn is expanding its relevance to new demographics day by day.
 Most recently they launched their University Pages alongside allowing students from the age of 13 and older to make use of the LinkedIn Platform.
-This is all part of its goal to entice prospective graduates and students in the tremendous career benefits in using this platform.
+This is all part of its goal to entice prospective graduates and students in the tremendous career benefits of using this platform.

 Accuracy of People Data

-There are of course numerous job boards, portals and other sites which are useful for jobseekers, but not all of them are as accurate or trustworthy as one might think.
-The trouble with generalist job boards can be that employers have to sift through thousands or irrelevant application and assume that what these applicants are stating is the truth.
-A great benefit of using LinkedIn instead is the credibility of the professional profile through inclusion of the University in question (as well as work experience and other bits).
+There are of course numerous job boards, portals, and other sites which are useful for job seekers, but not all of them are as accurate or trustworthy as one might think.
+The trouble with generalist job boards can be that employers have to sift through thousands of irrelevant applications and assume that what these applicants are stating is the truth.
+A great benefit of using LinkedIn instead is the credibility of the professional profile through the inclusion of the University in question (as well as work experience and other bits).

 What are Students and Graduates Doing on LinkedIn?